USDA FoodKeeper – Cold Storage Guidelines

-"According to the CDC, unopened apple juice should be stored in a cool, dry place away from direct sunlight and heat sources.
-It is recommended to consume the juice before the expiration date printed on the packaging to ensure its safety and quality."
+"According to USDA guidelines, unopened apple juice should be stored in a cool, dry place away from direct sunlight and heat sources.
+It is recommended to consume apple juice before the expiration date printed on the packaging for optimal quality and safety."

 Fridge